 Okra is the quintessential Southern ingredient, part of much of the gastronomy of the South, from Creole to lowcountry cooking.
 Okra is seasonal eating at its best!

 Planning a cookout or a picnic to celebrate our country's independence day?
 From burgers to ice cream to flag-shaped food, we're here to help you make this your best Fourth of July yet.

 While many curse this juicy green as a weed, adding purslane to your kitchen arsenal brings a tart and lemony flavor to salads, stews and more - perfect for summer.

 Lettuce really represents the highs and the lows of urban gardening.
 Is anything more satisfying than seeing the bright neon green of Amish Deer Tongue Lettuce peeking up through the dirt?
 Or more soul-crushing than discovering that your perfect head of Speckled Bibb has been nibbled to the ground by a flock of rough-and-tumble Brooklyn sparrows?

 You know pansies, roses, hibiscus... but do you know nasturtium, chervil, day lilies, crocuses, lilacs, geraniums?
 All of these flowers are beautiful, of course, but they also taste great!
 In this week's installation of Real Food Right Now, what to look for, what to look out for - and, as always, recipes.

-Few vegetables are as beautiful as fiddleheads, the shoots of various species of fern.
-The type of fiddlehead most commonly seen here on the East Coast are bright green, with tightly coiled heads delicately curled like the scroll of a violin.
-With a flavor slightly reminiscent of asparagus, but somehow also nutty and pleasantly bitter, fiddleheads are a delicious reminder that the doldrums of winter are finally over.
+Beautiful fiddleheads are bright green, their tightly coiled heads delicately curled like the scroll of a violin.
+With a flavor slightly reminiscent of asparagus, but also nutty and pleasantly bitter, fiddleheads are a delicious reminder that the doldrums of winter are finally over.